hawson2003/COMS4111-Project1/README.md

-A COMS4111W class project for Hawson Wang and Peiyu Wang.
+A COMS4111W class project made by Hawson Wang and Peiyu Wang.